TheMasterGabriel/Neighborhood/README.md

 This project is ever-expanding, and will continue as new discrepancies are found, but as of now this script does a few simple things:

-1. Adds the `ruby` platform to your Gemfile
+1. Adds the `ruby` platform to your Gemfile.
+3. Enables LF line ending normalization on your .gitattributes file, creating one if it does not exist already.
 2. Adds a client-side pre-commit git hook to your repository that removes all non-ruby platform-specific gems.
 This is usually only necessary on non-*nix systems.